marc4gov/cryptomarcs/README.md

 TokenURI is now set to the hardcoded tokenid 2, adjust according to your preferences.

 As you can see, sometimes calling the API Consumer contract to get the right skill fails, maybe due to some congestion issues.
-Also the response could be lagging, as you cab check by filling in the number (like '15' above) in the actual Web2 API endpoint:
+Also the response could be lagging, check this by filling in the number (like '15' above) in the actual Web2 API endpoint:
 ``` bash
 curl https://competenties.fnctn.nl/api/OP-15
 ```